mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``session``: Required string.
 See `commonOptions_session`_.

+  The client entity associated with this session SHOULD specify true for `useMultipleMongoses <entity_client_useMultipleMongoses_>`_.
+This is advised because multiple mongos connections are necessary to test session pinning.

 The MongoClient and mongos on which to run the ``configureFailPoint`` command is determined by the ``session`` argument (after resolution to a session entity).
 Test runners MUST error if the session is not pinned to a mongos server at the time this operation is executed.

-This operation SHOULD NOT be used in test files that specify false for `allowMultipleMongoses`_ because session pinning cannot be meaningfully tested without connecting to multiple mongos servers.
-In practice, this means that `failPoint`_ and `targetedFailPoint`_ SHOULD NOT be utilized in the same test file.

-When executing this operation, the test runner MUST keep a record of both the fail point and session so that the fail point can be disabled after the test.
-The test runner MUST also ensure that the ``configureFailPoint`` command is omitted (or otherwise filtered out) from the list of observed command monitoring events for this client.
+When executing this operation, the test runner MUST keep a record of both the fail point and session (or pinned mongos server) so that the fail point can be disabled on the same mongos server after the test.
+The test runner MUST also ensure that the ``configureFailPoint`` command is excluded from the list of observed command monitoring events for this client (if applicable).

 An example of this operation follows::